 Mooney aims to make her thesis paper a synthesis of the best practices for implementing plans towards sustainability coalitions at the city and university level.
 She hopes to continue this work after graduation as a coordinator.

 Focus the Nation is the country's leading youth empowerment organization, and supports rising leaders in launching careers that accelerate the transition to sustainable energy in all fifty states.
-Please visit Focus the Nation and ReCharge! for more information.
+Visit the Focus the Nation homepage or the ReCharge! homepage for more information.